 3 – Use Gloves Where Appropriate

-There’s a stigma that surrounding using safety gloves in the kitchen that is not so dissimilar to that of a child refusing to wear a helmet when riding a bike out of fear of looking ‘uncool’ or ‘incompetent’.
+There’s a stigma that surrounds using safety gloves in the kitchen that is not so dissimilar to that of a child refusing to wear a helmet when riding a bike out of fear of looking ‘uncool’ or ‘incompetent’.
 One thing is for certain, you’ll look far less cool if you slice your finger off because you were too proud to wear the appropriate safety equipment.
-There’s absolutely no shame in wearing cut resistant gloves for food preparation, so do so whenever possible.
+There’s absolutely no shame in wearing cut-resistant gloves for food preparation, so do so whenever possible.

 4 – Knifes Are Not Can Openers